 No monetary or other compensation will be offered to participants.

-There are no risks or benefits to participants who choose to take part in this study.
-This study does not present any risks to society while the benefits, namely, contributing to the body of pedagogical knowledge about college students in STEM fields, will produce a better understanding of what is necessary for students to succeed in STEM fields.
+The risks to participants who choose to take part in this study are negligible.
+This study also presents only negligible risks to society while the benefits, namely, contributing to the body of pedagogical knowledge about college students in STEM fields, will produce a better understanding of what is necessary for students to succeed in STEM fields.

 This project involves specifically the experiences of individual STEM majors of Latin American descent at Texas State University, rather than agencies or sites.
 While I will contact organizations that sometimes will require me to attend meetings, I will not be working on behalf of any organizations.
 For this reason, approval from these organizations will be informal, precluding the necessity of written approval.